Programs

 Our traditional school program for fourth graders focuses on California State history.
 Activities led by a docent teach what one early California pioneer accomplished for his adopted state.
 Learn what life was like for a child during this time period.
 Four activities are completed in the two hours of the field trip:

-- Tour the Banning Estate and see what life was like during the Rancho Days.
+- Tour the Banning Residence and see what life was like during the Rancho Days.

 - School Marm teaches an 1880′s school lesson in the one-room school house.